TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

    (V.7.2.2 Changes) (1.15.2 Minecraft)
+Note to self: test AtSurfaceBelowTopLayerWithExtra, AtBottomOfLedge, AtSurfaceRoofedForest, AtSurfaceThroughWaterWithExtra, ChanceOnAllLiquidBottoms, RandomChanceUnderSurface, TwiceSurfaceWithChance, ChanceOnAllSurfaces, ChanceOnAllLiquidSurfaces

 	Servers:
 ·Add ultra-amplifed-overworld=true to your server.properties file to make this mod replace the Overworld with the Ultra Amplified terrain.
 Even Biome O' Plenty had to use a hack because of a change with server.properties in 1.13+.

     Structures:
 ·Sunshrines now explodes bigger and can deal damage to player.
-This is to make getting the Beacon block more difficult from them as the Beacon block item has a higher chance of getting destroyed in the explosion.
+This is to make getting the Beacon block from them more difficult as the Beacon block item has a higher chance of getting destroyed in the explosion.
+·Fixed Fossils not spawning on the correct ledge/places.

+    Biome:
+·Fixed the spawn placements of Red and Brown Mushrooms in some biomes.

    (V.7.2.1 Changes) (1.15.2 Minecraft)